 There is a lot going on recently in the gravel bikes market in terms of comfort.
-Bikes like new Cannondale Topstone Carbon with KingPin rear suspension or BMC URS with a soft-tail suspension capabilities are advertised as a revolution in riding comfort.
+Bikes like new Cannondale Topstone Carbon with KingPin rear suspension or BMC URS with soft-tail suspension capabilities are advertised as a revolution in riding comfort.
 And I am very much into finding out if this is true but for now all of my previous tests of suspension seatpost (Ergon CF3 Pro Carbon and suspension stem – Redshift shockstop) makes me think that all of this wonderful engineering can translate to rather modest improvements when we take into consideration of how much we can gain by simply putting less air into our tires.

 If you don’t believe in this statement just try to lower the air pressure by half and feel the difference for yourself.
 Or even better, just look and the charts below where I compared the results riding with 40psi and 20 psi air pressure.
 Both with and without additional comfort improving solutions like flexing seatpost and suspension stem.
 Spoiler alert: there is no bigger contribution to the overall bike comfort that lowering its tire pressure.

-Without suspension stem (with standard rigid FSA stem) lowering the pressure from 40 psi to 20 psi improves the front end comfort by 32,5% on fast gravel road and 28,9% in the woods (which is comparable to what a shockstop flexing stem gives you in terms of improved comfort).
+Without suspension stem (with standard rigid FSA stem) lowering the pressure from 40 psi to 20 psi improves the front end comfort by 32,5% on a fast gravel road and 28,9% in the woods (which is comparable to what a shockstop flexing stem gives you in terms of improved comfort).

 Without suspension seatpost (using FSA K-Force no setback carbon seatpost) lowering the tire pressure from 40 psi to 20 psi gives you between 17,5% (forest) and 10,5% (gravel) improvement.
 Yet again more than Ergon CF3 Pro Carbon usually offers.

-But my tests also shows that you should not stop there and use another comfort inducing bike parts like suspension stem and suspension seatpost.
+But my tests also show that you should not stop there and use another comfort inducing bike parts like suspension stem and suspension seatpost.
 Along with comfortable saddle, comfortable shorts and gloves.
 Because only when they all work together you can really enjoy the most comfortable ride possible.

 UPDATE: To conduct this test I used a 40 psi and 20 psi air pressure but I know that 20 psi is very low so to explore the topic I did also a test at 30 psi (using both Shockstop stem and Ergon CF3 Pro seatpost).